sumanjs/suman/README.md

 * basics:
     * => tdd/bdd interfaces
-    * => easy migration from Mocha (it's automated, see below)
+    * => easy migration from Mocha (it's automated using the --convert flag, see below)
     * => extremely powerful, while aiming to be straightforward, clean, concise, consistent and accurate
     * => designed with ES6 and ES7 in mind, including Promises, async/await and generators

 * <b> Improved mechanics, syntax and semantics </b>
+    * singular param (t) is used for all hooks and test cases, in the style of AVA
+    * Pass data from test cases to hooks the value option of a test case
-    * Pass data from test cases to hooks and back to test cases using the value option of a test case, and t.data in the hook (not really possible with Mocha, and very much a missing feature)
+    * Pass data from hooks to test cases using the t.data value (neither are possible with Mocha, and are very much a missing feature)
-    * done callback function is now accompanied by other functions that have unique meanings and behavior
     * encapsulation and immutability are utilized much more effectively than with Mocha etc